 Schechter, Shaffer & Harris, LLP Can Help You After an Accident With an Uber Driver

 Our lawyers have many years of experience helping car accident victims, including those injured in an Uber accident.
-Whether you were a passenger, in another car, a pedestrian, a bicyclist, or a motorcyclist, call us at 713-893-0971 today to schedule a free consultation.
+Whether you were a passenger, in another car, a pedestrian, a bicyclist, or a motorcyclist, contact us today to schedule a free consultation.
 We’ll discuss the accident, how Texas law may apply, and your best options for obtaining compensation.